bjarn/jale/README.md

 ## Migrating from...?
 Are you migrating from Valet or Valet+?
 Hold on!
 We'll have a migration guide ready for you soon.

-Why you should be exited, you ask?
-Well, Sheepdog's as barebone as possible and has a different approach than services like Laravel Valet, which use a single 'server.php' file which proxies every single request.
-This does have advantages in terms of flexibility, however it has to load Valet and its server.php every request.
-That might be a bottleneck.
-Sheepdog just uses plain Nginx configs per site, which allows you to do everything you want to do like you're used to on real servers.